unchil/ComposeDataGrid/README.md

 - **🔄 Column Reordering**: Easily reorder columns by dragging and dropping the headers.
 - **👁️ Column Visibility Control**: Dynamically show or hide specific columns through a floating menu.
 - **🧊 Sticky Header**: Column headers remain fixed at the top during vertical scrolling, so you never lose context.
-- **🖱️ Horizontal Scrolling**: When displaying all data on one page, horizontal scrolling is automatically enabled if the total column width exceeds the screen width.
+- **🖱️ Horizontal Scrolling**: The page size, which displays all data on one page, is automatically added as ["All"].
+Horizontal scrolling is automatically enabled when the page size is set to ["All"] Otherwise, the paging function is enabled.
 - **🎨 Menus & Controls**:
   - **Grid Control**: A floating menu that includes features for column selection, showing/hiding row numbers, and navigating to the top/bottom of the list.
   - **Pagination Control**: Navigation controls to change page size and move to the first, previous, next, or last page.
 - **🔔 User Feedback**: Provides intuitive feedback via a `Snackbar` for events like data filtering or page size changes.
-- **🖌️ Easy Customization**: Designed based on Material 3, allowing for easy appearance changes through `Modifier` and themes.
+- **🖌️ Deep Customization**: Configure grid options like row number visibility, column titles, and page size items using the `Un7KCMPDataGridConfig` object.

 ## 🚀 Installation